British Girl Bakes Logo

 bake cake layers with pans half full 10 Tips for your First Cake

-You can slide a spatula or knife around the pan to loosen the edges of the cake.
-After then minutes, when the pans are just cool enough to touch with your bare hands, the cakes will be firm enough that when you flip the pans over the cakes slide out easily without crumbling or cracking.
+You can slide a spatula or knife around the pan to loosen the edges of the cakes.
+When the pans are just cool enough to touch, flip the pans over onto a cooling rack.
+The cakes will slide out easily without crumbling or cracking.

 loosen cakes from pan with spatula before turning out 10 Tips for your First Cake